A Rational Account of Categorization Based on Information Theory: Preliminary Tests of the Theory

 \subsection{Prototype-Exemplar Transition}

 A longstanding debate concerns whether categorization is better explained by prototype or exemplar theories.
-However, rather than aligning strictly with either theory, \citet{smith1998prototypes} argue that people sometimes exhibit behavior more consistent with prototype theory and at other times they exhibit behavior more consistent with exemplar theory.
+Rather than aligning strictly with either theory, \citet{smith1998prototypes} argue that people exhibit behavior more consistent with prototype theory in some situations and exemplar theory in others.
 Our theory has the potential to exhibit both types of behavior because the leaves of Cobweb's categorization tree correspond to exemplars, whereas the intermediate nodes correspond to abstract prototypes.\footnote{Although Cobweb's concepts can be viewed as abstract prototypes, they need not align with provided category labels.} To explore this potential, we simulated the non-linearly separable condition of \citeauthor{smith1998prototypes}'s \citeyearpar{smith1998prototypes} second experiment.
-This also gave us an opportunity to compare to the Hierarchical Dirchlet Process (HDP) approach proposed by \citet{griffiths2007unifying}, which they present as an extension of \citeauthor{anderson1991human}'s RMC.
+This also gave us an opportunity to compare to the Hierarchical Dirichlet Process (HDP) approach proposed by \citet{griffiths2007unifying}, which they present as an extension of \citeauthor{anderson1991human}'s RMC.